 Global branding also:

 - Uncovers new opportunities and possibilities for growth

 What Are The Disadvantages of Global Branding?

-Of course, before taking your brand global, it’s essential to be aware of some risks and obstacles.
+Of course, before taking your brand global, you must be aware of some risks and obstacles.

 Not every business is suited to the venture, whether because the brand is intricately rooted in local culture or because there is no market for its product.

 Disadvantages of global branding include:

 - Lack of suitable or existing markets across borders

 - Lack of team unity and integration – (especially if there are significant language barriers or time zone differences)